hei-synd-iiot/golang/docs/index.md

 3. Variadic functions can be called in the usual way with individual arguments.
 4. If you already have multiple args in a slice, apply them to a variadic function using `func(slice...)` like this.

+??? output "Program output"
+    ```
+    [1 2] 3
+    [1 2 3] 6
+    [1 2 3 4] 10
+    ```

 Another key aspect of functions in Go is their ability to form closures, which we’ll look at next.

+??? important "Go variadic functions can be called with any number of trailing arguments."
+    Go variadic functions can be called with any number of trailing arguments, enabling you to define functions that accept a variable number of arguments.
+Variadic functions are commonly used in Go to create flexible and extensible APIs that can accept a variable number of arguments, making it easy to work with functions that operate on multiple values.

+??? important "Go variadic functions are implemented using slices."
+    Go variadic functions are implemented using slices, which allow you to work with a variable number of arguments as a single slice value.

+??? tip "Go variadic functions can be called with individual arguments or a slice of arguments."
+    You can pass a slice of arguments to a variadic function using the `func(slice...)` syntax, which allows you to apply multiple arguments to a variadic function using a single slice value.

 ### Closures